hipe/tmx/lib/skylab/headless/doc/issues/139-the-perfect-agent-interaction-model.md

 # the perfect agent interaction model :[#139]

+(edit: this is kept for historical posterity, but its spirit has been eclipsed by [#br-080])

 (note: we will probably merge this node into [#sl-102] and move that one here, whenever the time is right.)